hangarlink/hangarexport/README.md

 **Always enable Two Factor Authentication on your RSI account before using ANY chrome extension.
 Note, Email based 2fa is not as secure as Google Authenticator or Authy based 2fa**

-**NEVER SHARE A PASSWORD WITH YOUR EMAIL ACCOUNT AND YOUR RSI ACCOUNT**
+**NEVER SHARE A PASSWORD BETWEEN YOUR EMAIL ACCOUNT AND YOUR RSI ACCOUNT**

 * Ensure this code is not compressed or zipped (unzip if required)
 * Download and install chrome